-Additions conditions that can lead to surgical resection of a portion of the small intestine in newborns include congenital defects of the bowel such as midgut volvulus, a condition in which a portion of the bowel is twisted back around itself; omphalocele, a birth defect in which a portion of the intestine and other abdominal structures stick out from the bellybutton; gastroschisis, a birth defect in which a portion of the intestine stick out through a hole on one side of umbilical cord; and meconium ileus, a condition associated with cystic fibrosis that is characterized by obstruction of the intestine by meconium, the dark sticky substance that is normally present in the intestine at birth.
+Additional conditions that can lead to surgical resection of a portion of the small intestine in newborns include congenital defects of the bowel such as midgut volvulus, a condition in which a portion of the bowel is twisted back around itself; omphalocele, a birth defect in which a portion of the intestine and other abdominal structures stick out from the bellybutton; gastroschisis, a birth defect in which a portion of the intestine stick out through a hole on one side of umbilical cord; and meconium ileus, a condition associated with cystic fibrosis that is characterized by obstruction of the intestine by meconium, the dark sticky substance that is normally present in the intestine at birth.
 Abnormal development before birth can result in narrowing (atresia) of portions of the small intestine can also result in short bowel syndrome.
-Two disorders, Hirschprung's disease and microvillus inclusion disease, can also result in short bowel syndrome.
+Certain congenital diseases of the gastrointestinal tract such as microvillus inclusion disease may cause such severe impairment of absorption as to mimic short bowel syndrome.
+Hirschsprung’s disease may in rare instances extend into the small intestine and can also result in short bowel syndrome.

-In some cases, newborns of a short bowel that is present at birth (congenital short bowel syndrome).
+In some cases, newborns can be born with a shortened bowel that is present at birth (congenital short bowel syndrome).
 The exact cause of a short bowel in these cases is not fully understood and several different theories have been proposed.
 More research is necessary to determine what factors ultimately lead to congenital short bowel syndrome.